PII Protection

 PIIGuard(action="warn")

-The PII violation is logged but the message is sent to the LLM unchanged.
-Use this during development or for audit trails where you need to track PII exposure without blocking.
+The violation is logged but the message is sent to the LLM unchanged.
+Use warn during development or when you need an audit trail without disrupting the user.

 PIIGuard(action="escalate")

-Emits a GUARDRAIL_ESCALATION event that can be handled by event listeners.
+Emits a GUARDRAIL_ESCALATION event.
 The message is sent to the LLM unchanged.
+Wire up a handler to forward detections to your compliance system.

 from sagewai.core.events import AgentEvent